-4. The licensee has violated any provision of title 13, chapter 23, this chapter or rules adopted pursuant to this chapter or any order of the superintendent.
+4. The licensee has violated any provision of title 13, chapter 23, this chapter or rules adopted pursuant to this chapter or any order of the deputy director.

-6. The licensee refuses to permit the superintendent or the attorney general to make any examination authorized by this title.
+6. The licensee refuses to allow the deputy director or the attorney general to make any examination authorized by this title.

 7. The licensee knowingly fails to make any report required by this chapter.

 8. The licensee fails to pay a judgment entered in favor of a claimant, plaintiff or creditor in an action arising out of the licensee's business regulated under this article within thirty days after the judgment becomes final or within thirty days after expiration or termination of a stay of execution or other stay of proceedings, whichever is later.
 If execution on the judgment is stayed by court order, operation of law or otherwise, proceedings to suspend or revoke the license for failure of the licensee to comply with that judgment may not be commenced by the deputy director under this subsection until thirty days after that stay.